 Eating “tanning” foods

 If what you like is the traditional method and you don’t want to take tablets or use tanning accelerators, there’s nothing better than eating the right foods.
 Carrots, besides being a good product, are a rich in carotene, as are tomatoes and cucumbers.
 If you eat salads or even drink shakes with any of these, you’ll see that the colour of your skin is enhanced without running any risk.

 Aloe Vera and After Sun

 Don’t think that after coming home from the beach and taking a shower in fresh water, you can stop taking care of your skin after being in the sun.
 Once each area is clean, apply an after sun lotion or cream to refresh and hydrate the body and it won’t turn so red.
 One of the most widely used natural products in summer is aloe vera.
 Whether you buy it in cream or if you extract directly from the plant, your skin will be silky smooth.

-If you want to discover Andalusia, make sure you stay at the best hotels.
-The most effective option is certainly Fuerte Hoteles.
-The chain has branches where you can enjoy the best of each area throughout Andalusia, in addition to its services.
-It boasts over 50 years of experience and gives you the time to discover the essence and heritage of the area.
-Marbella, Conil, Grazalema, El Rompido, Estepona or Torrox are some areas where you can find incredible accommodation.
+If you are looking for good beaches, the best accommodation option is without a doubt Fuerte Hoteles.
+This chain has establishments where you can enjoy, in addition to its amenities, the best of each area of the region.
+Its years of experience are the best guarantee for dedicating your time to walking around these natural spaces and enjoying the best beaches bathed by the Atlantic and the Mediterranean.
+Conil, Grazalema, El Rompido and Torrox are just some of the places where you can find this amazing hotel accommodation.
 Don’t forget our advice when under the sun at any of these locations.